mitthrawnuruodo/test-vite-ex-2024-09-06/README.md

 ```

 Navigate to the URL provided in the terminal (typically http://localhost:5173) to view your SPA.
 You should see a list of countries, and clicking on a country will display an alert with the current weather in its capital city.

-Using the App:
-* View Countries: A list of the first 10 countries is displayed.
-* View Weather: Click on a country to view the current weather in its capital city.

 ## Improvements:
 1. Make sure your default browser opens every time you run the app with `npm run dev`.